 In case you haven’t noticed, cupcakes are my go-to, my support, my best friend and confidante.
 OK, that’s getting weird.
 But really.

 Then, mix your dry ingredients together in a bowl.
-And in a smaller bowl, mix that strawberry puree with milk and vanilla.
+And in a smaller bowl, mix that strawberry puree with milk and vanilla extract.

 Divide the batter into cupcake papers in a tin and bake for 22-24 minutes, until a toothpick inserted into the center of one of the cupcakes comes out clean.

-Add vanilla and 3 Tbsp strawberry puree.
+Add vanilla extract and 3 Tbsp puree strawberries.
 If you feel like adding a 4th Tbsp, go for it!
 Martha claims the frosting should dense and creamy, like ice cream.
 I can totally see that.

 And with that, I fall into bed and hope to have sweet dreams of cupcakes.
 Sprinkles strawberry cupcakes if I’m lucky.
 But waking up to Friday will certainly be sweet enough.